USS Tautog (SSN-639): 1980–1997

 Misfortune arrived in February 1996 while the Tautog was conducting a personnel transfer in the mouth of Pearl Harbor.
 Unusual winds blowing from Maui caught the sail and Tautog drifted off course.
-While the Officer of the Deck was trying to reposition her, she ran into the west bank of the harbor.
-The damage was slight – cracking the sonar dome – but it was still a ship grounding incident and a board of inquiry was launched to determine the root cause of the incident.
+While the officer of the deck was trying to reposition her, she ran into the west bank of the harbor.
+The damage was slight – cracking the sonar dome – but it was still a ship-grounding incident and a board of inquiry was launched to determine the root cause of the incident.

-In July 1996, Tautog departed on her final deployment, this time to the eastern Pacific, supporting weapons testing and weeks of daily Midshipman orientation cruises.
-Liberty ports included San Diego and Esquimalt (British Columbia), with a repair stop in Bangor, Washington.
-Tautog made her last dive on 13 October 1996, her 1,119th dive.
-Tautogs inactivation ceremony was held on 25 October 1996.
-After an inactivation period of approximately 6 months, Tautog departed her lifelong homeport of Pearl Harbor, Hawaii for the final time, en route to Puget Sound Naval Shipyard for final disposition.
+In July 1996, Tautog departed on her final deployment, this time to the eastern Pacific, supporting weapons testing and weeks of daily midshipman orientation cruises.
+Her liberty ports included San Diego and Esquimalt (British Columbia), with a repair stop in Bangor, Washington.
+Tautog made her 1,119th and last dive on 13 October 1996; her inactivation ceremony was held on 25 October 1996.
+After an inactivation period around 6 months, Tautog departed her lifelong homeport of Pearl Harbor for the final time, en route to Puget Sound Naval Shipyard for final disposition.